idelfrides/ijpypostgresql/README.md

-# ijpypostgresql API
+# ijpypostgresql

 ## Project Information

-This is an API created to work with postgreSQL DB in Python 3.
-It's a Python Package, an **API**  available to be used as a library/package on Python projects that need to handle data from  a postgreSQL DB.
+This is an package created to work with postgreSQL DB in Python 3.
+It's a Python Package available to be used as a library/package on Python projects that need to handle data from  a postgreSQL DB.

 The package  use **OOP** and four modules/files.
 All them has one Class with the same file name, the classes contain many methods used to build this app, exept process_data_form.py.
 * ModulePostgreSQLdb.py - configuration module and connection to local server, creating and changing the structure of db and tables.